-Last week, I broke delicious cheese stuffed bread with some of my favorite food grammers in town at a media tasting at Andiamo Italiano.
-Andiamo has been serving authentic Italian fare in Austin from an unassuming strip mall brick and mortar for 15 years.
+Last week, I broke delicious cheese-stuffed bread with some of my favorite food grammers in town at a media tasting at Andiamo Italiano.
+Andiamo Italiano has been serving authentic Italian food in Austin from an unassuming strip mall brick and mortar for 15 years.
 I’ve lived in Austin for 16 and am so sad it took me this long to visit.
 Every single bite I had of this meal was pleasurable.
 Every.
 Single.
 Bite.
 Each dish was so photogenic that I thought why not walk you through our entire meal?

 and feta cheese in a lime olive oil; $8 //

 Caprese Pops; mini heirloom tomatoes and fresh mozzarella

 We started with a salad and some caprese pops.
 I gobbled the watermelon and arugula salad down.
 Both the salad and the caprese pops manifested summer happiness.

 mixed with capers, green olives, green onions and lemon zest

 in extra virgin olive oil; $14.5

 These sea scallops tartare on watermelon radish were delectable and bright bites.
 We folded the slices of radish like mini tacos and happily tucked into them.